 Packages in Go

 A package in Go is a way to organize code and promote reusability.
-Every Go program is made up of at least one package, and the main
+Every Go program is made up of at least one package, and the main package is required to create an executable.

 Keep in mind